Nick-Pearson/Nick-Pearson.github.io/_posts/2024-08-25-java-inner-classes.md

 Fast forward a year to Feburary 1997 to the release of Java 1.1 which included a significant number of new features; **but crucially did not require a new JVM specification**.
 This posed the challenge of implementing new syntax such as Inner Classes in a way that was compatible with the existing virtual machine and class file format.

 {: .box-note}
 **Note:** Java 1.1 actually did add a new `InnerClasses` attribute to the class file format.
-JVMs are required to ignore attributes they do not recognise, so older 1.02 implementations would simply discard the `InnerClasses` section (1)
+[JVMs are required to ignore attributes they do not recognise](https://web.archive.org/web/20080907222800/http://java.sun.com/docs/books/jvms/second_edition/html/ClassFile.doc.html#79996), so older 1.02 implementations would simply discard the `InnerClasses` section

 ## Synthetic methods